Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/ObjectModel.md

 * Used for transitory data
 * Tied to and available only within the context a single user session.
 As such, they are not visible to other users or sessions
 * Time Travel: 0 or 1 days
-  * A temporary table is purged once the session ends, so the actual retention period is for 24 hours or the remainder of the session
+  * A temporary table is purged once the session ends, so the actual retention period is for 24 hours or the remainder of the session, whichever is less
 * Temporary tables incur storage costs
 * No Fail-Safe support
 * Can only be cloned to a temporary or transient table